 Even with the right tools and planning, if the purpose behind your resolution is not compelling enough, motivating enough, or inspiring enough, you will not have enough of what it takes to see it through.

 “Another major reason resolutions fail is that we’re not motivated enough to attain them,” Michael Hyatt says in his blog.
 “Without a compelling reason to persist, we lose interest, get distracted, or forget what we purposed to do.
 As my wife Gail says, ‘People lose their way when they lose their why.'”

 If you’ve had trouble creating a clear and compelling “why” that will keep you motivated, consider digging deeper with The Purpose Pack.
-And if you’re trouble is staying motivated, print out these affirmations or quotes and pin them in plain sight.

 5. You’re not writing them down